Sandip-Mallick/initial-email/README.md

 ## Azure OpenAI Setup

 1. Create an Azure OpenAI resource in the [Azure Portal](https://portal.azure.com)
-2. Deploy a model in your Azure OpenAI resource
+2. Deploy a model in your Azure OpenAI resource (e.g., GPT-4o)
-3. Get your endpoint URL and API key from the Azure Portal
+3. Get your full endpoint URL (including deployment name and API version) and API key from the Azure Portal
 4. Add these credentials to your `.env` file as shown above

 ## Sideloading the Add-in in Outlook